contributte/planette-site/content/oldPlanette/2015/2015-07-27-acl-and-permissions.md

     - `Client:Profile`
 4. `guest` role is able to look at everything in `Front` resource (`$acl->allow(self::ROLE_GUEST, 'Front');`) but also the `Client:Sign` (`$acl->allow(self::ROLE_GUEST, 'Client:Sign');`) resource.
 The `Client:Sign is there because unsigned user has to be allowed to log in`.
 Role `client` is allowed to do everything in the world (`$acl->allow(self::ROLE_CLIENT,  Permission::ALL, Permission::ALL);`).

 Cool, we have a Permission object, what now?
-Let's tell nette framework that it can use a `authorizator`:
+Let's tell Nette that it can use a `authorizator`:

 ```yml
 services: